Project

 Can someone confirm if the Windows version is also working?

-#30 Updated by John Lindgren over 10 years ago
+#30 Updated by John Lindgren about 11 years ago

 I was looking into the Windows version a while back, and it seems that OpenSSL doesn't know how to access the client-side certificates that Windows provides.
 There are various bits of code posted online that will fetch the certificates and feed them into OpenSSL, but I haven't implemented such a workaround in Audacious (nor will I have time in the near future).

-#31 Updated by Виктор Пономарёв over 10 years ago
+#31 Updated by Виктор Пономарёв about 11 years ago

 Audacious 3.4.2 communicate with Last.fm (I checked by logging into another profile).